tracking-exposed/youchoose.ai/content/analysis/business.md

 </section><section>

-## Fostering quality contributions from the community
+## Future Developments: Fostering quality contributions from the community

 In a second stage, it seems natural to also enable the community to curate recommendations.